Citroën ZX: Models

 At the time of its launch, the ZX range consisted of a collection of four very individual trim levels; the base model was the "Reflex" aimed at young people, next was the "Avantage" aimed at families, and then there was the luxury "Aura" series.
 The final series was the relatively sporting "Volcane" series, with lowered (and hard) suspension.
-The "Volcane" TD was one of the first diesel hot hatches.
+The later "Volcane" TD was one of the first diesel hot hatches.

-Over time, further models were introduced including the "Furio", a cheaper sports model, a 16 valve engined high performance derivative and many special editions.
+Over time, further models were introduced, including the "Furio", a cheaper model with a sporting tone combined with the lesser engines, a 16-valve engined high performance derivative, and many special editions.

-The ZX was initially available as a three or five door hatchback, while a five-door estate was added to the range in 1994.
+The ZX was initially available as a three- or five-door hatchback, while a five-door estate was added to the range in 1994.
 It was offered with petrol engines from 1.1 L to 2.0 L, as well as three 1.9 L diesel engines including a turbodiesel.
 However, the 1.1 petrol engine was never sold in Britain.